 Then, looking through her portfolio, I discovered we had a mutual interest and that we´ve even met before!
 Iris also joined the workshop illustration on ceramics by Kim Welling, I attended a while ago.
 Back then, I liked the idea of the design she was going to make for here ceramics.
 She took a drawing from her childhood and transferred it into a design to put on her plates and bowls.
 I didn´t see the result of her work untill now.
 It looks so nice!
 Great that an old drawing can inspire like this!

-About meI'm Carly, living together with Jeroen, Hidde (5) and Jens (3) in Utrecht, The Netherlands.
-I like art and design (from illustrations and ceramics to interior) and also giving it a try to give my own creative ideas a chance.
+About meI'm Carly, living in Utrecht, The Netherlands, together with Jeroen, Hidde (5) and Jens (3).
+I like getting inspired by art, illustrations, design and just..daily life!
 Of course you can mail me!

 - May 2013